 All elements of a piece ought to rally to support the goal or thesis, including words as small as pronouns.
 Policies on inclusive language can hamper effective writing, but these policies are not above negotiations.READ ON

 Few figures in history are attributed as many profiles as Martin Luther: Reformer, family man, preacher, revolutionary, heretic, madman, prophet, renegade, or even “demon in the appearance of a man.”
 In this insightful study, Pettegree investigates a neglected aspect of the great reformer: Luther, the master of media.READ ON

 Read Religiously promotes a practice of reading that centers on the Christian classics.
 The vlog is an unlimited series that puts this practice on display.
-Using (obligatory) poor production values and (clearly) amateur-level videography, the vlog is about reading, as such, so it moves beyond the subject matter of the Christian classics and discusses books of all kinds, best reading practices, and anything that touches the habit of reading religiously.
-Each episode ends with a reading from a work from the Christian tradition.
+Using poor production values and (clearly) amateur-level videography, the vlog focuses on cultivating a habit of reading.
+Each episode ends with a reading from the Christian tradition.

-I, Blake Adams (B.A., 2014, Patrick Henry College; M.A., 2020, Wheaton College Graduate School), am an essayist, educator, and editor who specializes in Patristic theology and early Christian history.
-My primary interests lie in early Christian literature and exegesis, especially as represented in the writings of Origen of Alexandria.
-My other interests include the history of the English Reformation, the history of the Bible, and the history of Christian art.
-To finance my writing and reading habits, I tutor Latin for the Ancient Language Institute and copyedit manuscripts for Wipf and Stock Publishers.
-For a portfolio of my little successes, see the Publications page.
+Your guide through these obscurities, Blake Adams (B.A., 2014, Patrick Henry College; M.A., 2020, Wheaton College Graduate School), is an independent scholar, essayist, and editor who specializes in Patristic theology and early Christian history.
+His primary interests lie in early Christian literature and exegesis, especially as represented in the writings of Origen of Alexandria.
+Other interests include the history of the English Reformation, the history of the Bible, and the history of Christian art.
+To finance his writing and reading habits, Blake tutors Latin privately and copyedits manuscripts for Wipf & Stock Publishers.
+For a portfolio, see the Publications page.